John Middleton (actor): Career

 Middleton began his acting career with various appearances and guest stints on British television series and films.
 In 1990 and 1995, he made appearances in the Channel 4 soap opera Brookside.
 Then in 1993 and 1995, he guest starred on the ITV soap opera Coronation Street, in the roles of John Hargreaves and Mr. Mitchell, respectively.
 In 1994, Middleton made a guest appearance in fellow ITV soap opera Emmerdale as John Jarvis, a police constable.
 He returned to Emmerdale in 1996, this time in the regular role of Ashley Thomas, a vicar.

 Middleton remained on Emmerdale until 2018; his character was written out with a high-profile dementia storyline that saw Ashley die.
 The storyline saw Middleton nominated for and winning various accolades, including the British Soap Awards for Best Actor and Best Dramatic Performance at the 2017 ceremony.
 At the same ceremony, Ashley's dementia storyline also claimed the awards for Best Single Episode and Best Storyline, as well as Middleton and Charlotte Bellamy, who portrayed his on-screen wife, being nominated for Best On-Screen Partnership.

 In October 2021, Middleton portrayed the role of Feargal Lumsden in an episode of the BBC soap opera Doctors.
-Then in 2023, Middleton was cast in a touring stage production of My Fair Lady.
+In 2023, Middleton was cast in a touring stage production of My Fair Lady.
 In 2025, he was cast in the Channel 4 soap opera Hollyoaks as villain Froggy Black.